 In 2014, Stephen Hawking, one of the world’s leading thinkers and most famous faces of amyotrophic lateral sclerosis (ALS), spoke out about the dangers of full artificial intelligence (AI).

 Hawking was speaking through a digital system developed by Intel that could predict the next word he would use.
 He warned that unfettered growth in AI could create an super-intelligence so advanced that it would leave humans behind entirely.

 Others feel more optimistic about AI.
-Others, including Rollo Carpenter, the mind behind Cleverbot feel the outlook doesn’t need to be so pessimistic.
+Proponents, including Rollo Carpenter, the mind behind Cleverbot, feel the outlook doesn’t need to be so pessimistic.
 They argue that humans will have control over AI for the foreseeable future, and the benefits it offers could solve some of the major problems facing our world.